Build

 Example 2: The marketplace with thin margins.

-The fix: increase transaction volume (get customers to transact more often), increase take rate (charge more per transaction), or reduce CAC dramatically (perhaps through organic/viral growth rather than paid ads).
+The fix: increase transaction volume (get customers to transact more often), increase take rate (charge more per transaction), or reduce CAC fast (perhaps through organic/viral growth rather than paid ads).

 When the numbers clearly don’t work, killing the idea isn’t failure - it’s intelligence.
 Better to discover negative unit economics in month 3 than in month 18.